CONSIDERING A CAREER IN REAL ESTATE?

-Just like every career path it requires ample time to achieve any measure of success.
-If you are starting part-time and plan to work your way into full-time be prepared to dedicate many waking hours to getting your career off the ground.
-You'll need to market yourself, prospect regularly and constantly educate yourself about a myriad of issues.
+Just like every career path, it requires dedication to achieve any measure of success.
+If you are starting part-time and plan to work your way into full-time, be prepared to spend many waking hours marketing yourself, prospecting and educating yourself about a myriad of issues.
 Make sure you have enough flexibility to be available for education, contract writing, showings and appointments.
 Although this juggling act may be tough to accomplish, many successful Agents have done it... but with heavy doses of fortitude, commitment and support on the home front.
-When starting part-time it's wise to set a goal for yourself as to what date you will sever ties with your current employment.
+When starting part-time, it's wise to set a goal for the date you plan to transition to full-time status.

 Can I place the needs of others above my own?

 You'll be working with people who are making the greatest single financial investment of a lifetime.
 Not only is their financial future on the line, but the happiness and well-being of their families are at stake.
 Their needs must always be foremost in your mind and in your actions.
 There is tremendous satisfaction when you know you helped people achieve the American Dream of home ownership.
 It's this sense of pride that gives many agents fortitude and long-term career satisfaction.
 When you unselfishly champion the cause of others, the natural by-product is a healthy income and a successful career.
 Becoming a REALTOR® means you promise to uphold the Code of Ethics of the National Association of REALTORS®.

 Working on 100% commission can be somewhat daunting until you establish yourself.
 There are startup costs for school, licensing, affiliations, education and personal marketing.
 If you are starting full-time, the most common recommendation is to be sure you can sustain your living expenses plus business costs for up to six or nine months.
 Short-term success happens for some but developing a steady stream of income can take time.
 Starting part-time requires a real investment too, so be ready for what might occur.